matomo-org/developer-documentation/docs/angularjs-getting-started.md

 ## Namespacing

 ## Code organization / file structure
 There are lots of discussions about the best file structure.
-In the past we divided a feature into multiple folders called "javascripts", "stylesheets", ...
+In the past we divided a feature into multiple folders called `javascripts`, `stylesheets`, ...
 From now on we want to organize files per feature which is [recommended](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub) by the Angular Team and also works best in large projects.

 Basically we create a folder for each feature within the plugin folder.
 Say we want to create a "site selector" than we create the following files:
 + CoreHome
+  + angularjs
     + siteselector
       + siteselector-directive.js
       + siteselector-controller.js
       + siteselector-filter.js
       + siteselector-model.js
       + siteselector.css
       + siteselector.html
+    + common
+      + filters
+        + corehomespecific.js

+Sometimes you might have some reusable components within your plugin in which case you can but them into a `common` folder.
 What's the adventage of this?
-Beside that is scales with the project you will notice immediately what a plugin does when opening a plugin folder whereas this is not the case if you see only "javascripts", "templates" and "stylesheets" folders.
+Beside that is scales with the project you will notice immediately what a plugin does when opening a plugin folder whereas this is not the case if you see only `javascripts`, `templates` and `stylesheets` folders.
 Another advantage is we could - in theory - extract a feature into a separate repository and share single widgets with other people.

+There is currently the `angularjs` namespace within a plugin which is a bit annoying, we know.
+Long term we will remove this folder. medium term - once we have more Angular components - we will give this folder at least a better, more meaningful, name.
+With the existing assets structure of jQuery code it is hard to find the least annoying solution for this.

-If a component, say a filter, can be reused in different places - which hopefully is the case the most times - we but them into `CoreHome/common`:
+If a component, say a filter, can be reused in different plugins and is not plugin specific we but them into `CoreHome/angularjs/common`:

 + CoreHome
+  + angularjs
     + common
       + filters
         + evolution.js
         + translate.js
       + services
         + piwik-api.js
       + directives
         + focusif.js
         + focus-anywhere-but-here.js

 Filenames are always lower case and words are separated by dashes.
 In general we have one file per class/component/filter/...